ftessier/scdb-ri/comparisons/0001-energy-conservation/readme.md

 ### 2.5.
 Source

-#### Type

-- Isotropic point source at origin

-#### Initial conditions

 - Position: (0, 0, 0)
 - Direction: Isotropic (4π)
 - Energy: Monoenergetic
-- Particle type: Single species per simulation
+- Particle type: Electron or Photon

 ### 2.6.
 Physics

-#### Transport

 - Default or documented transport parameters and physical cross sections
 - Default production thresholds and transport cutoffs
 - No variance reduction techniques

 ### 2.7.
-Scoring

-#### Measurand
+Measurand

-- Total energy deposited in medium (keV)
+- Energy deposited in medium, per history (keV)

-#### Method
+### 2.8.
+Method

-For each case:
+For each test case:

-- Run 1e9 independent incident particles
+- Run 1e9 independent incident particles (histories)
 - Track until all particles are absorbed (or escape)
-- Sum all energy deposition events, compute difference with incident energy
+- Sum all energy deposition events in history
+- Compute the difference between deposited energy and source energy
 - Track the maximum difference between incident and deposited energy

-### 2.8.
+### 2.9.
 Report

-#### Input files
+#### Input

-- Provide simulation input files for all cases
+- Simulation input files for all cases (or a script to generate them from a template)
 - Instructions to reproduce the simulations from a fresh installation of the software

-#### Simulation results
+#### Results

-- For each case, report the maximum difference between incident and deposited energy
-- Normalize the maximum difference to the incident energy
+- For each case, report the maximum difference between incident and deposited energy, normalized to the incident energy.
-- No uncertainty is recorded since results should be exact within floating-point precision
+- No uncertainty is recorded since results should be exact within floating-point precision.
 - Provide the results as a .csv file according to the following template:

   ```csv